VictorNS/MicrosoftTimeZoneList/README.md

-# MicrosoftTimeZoneList
+#Microsoft Time Zone List

-Microsoft Time Zone List
+This repository is just a copy of the https://dotnetfiddle.net/Ak4pht from author to nickname "chito" (https://dotnetfiddle.net/Authors/1120/cheeto).